 Now DISCOUNTED FOR A LIMITED TIME from $97 to $9.99!

-This interval data analysis training shows you where to get interval data, how to manipulate it into a useful format and how to identify and quantify energy savings opportunities.
+You’ll learn where to get interval data, how to get it into a useful format (even with NEM12 data!) and how to identify and quantify energy savings opportunities.

 Interval data – your secret weapon to finding energy savings opportunities